minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-pastimes-for-a-convalescent.md

 The Kong toys are always convenient but they are essential for convalescent dogs.

-I usually put the Kongs in the freezer berofe I give them to Miki.
+I usually put the Kongs in the freezer before I give them to Miki.
 You can put the mixture straight in the Kongs or you can puree the mixture first.
 I usually add some plain natural yogurt or if you like you can add some pumpkin puree as well.

 When you put puree into a Kong you should put the Kong on a cup before you put it in the freezer to avoid the fluids leaking all over your freezer.